 Heart Rate Drift

-One thing I notice when I first started to use this method was that throughout my runs – my HR began to drift, even though my perceived effort and pace was still stable.
+One thing I notice when I first started to use this method was that throughout my runs – my HR began to drift, even though my perceived effort and pace were still stable.
 So to counter any drift I would monitor my HR over the first 10 minutes of both my BB and threshold runs and stick with that pace.

 Keeping a constant pace will confirm that you have reached a stable state, and you can then attempt to keep the same perceived output throughout the remainder of the run, (or keep it at roughly the same pace).